AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/basic-access-flows/rest-api-v2-basic-authentication-secondary-application-flow.md

    >[!TIP]
    >
-   > Suggestion: The secondary application can inform users that the `code` used is invalid in the event of an error response indicating a missing authentication session, and advise them to retry using a new one.
+   > The secondary application can inform users that the `code` used is invalid in the event of an error response indicating a missing authentication session, and advise them to retry using a new one.

 1. **Open URL in user agent:** The secondary application opens a user agent to load the self computed `url`, making a request to the Authenticate endpoint.
 This flow may include several redirects, ultimately leading the user to the MVPD login page and provide valid credentials.